What are the NDIS psychology fees?

 What about travel fees?

-If there are no Ability Consultants psychologists within 60 minutes of your location, we can discuss the possibility of telepractice or the possibility of being allocated a practitioner who is not located near you.
+If there are no Ability Consultants psychologists near your location, we can discuss the possibility of telepractice.
+It's important to note that telepractice is not always possible.

 Although there are definitely advantages to meeting in person, the elimination of travel time is a great benefit of choosing telepractice for your psychology support.
 Telepractice removes travel time and frees up more funds for your therapy or assessments.